lindngo/pm-job-listings/README.md

 # Product Management (PM) Job Listings Analysis

 ## Overview
 When I was job searching in 2023, my goal was to take a step into product management.
 During this transition, I was curious on how I can better optimize my resume to fit the keywords, phrases, and qualifications that companies are looking for.
 I sifted through PM listings on LinkedIn to compile an Excel sheet of position names, job descriptions, and qualifications.
-I mainly focused on entry level PM roles.
+I focused on entry level PM roles.
 With Python, I used pandas and sklearn to perform k-means and agglomerative clustering to better understand what similarities are shared across these listings.

 ## Dataset
 https://github.com/lindngo/product-management/blob/main/jds.csv